aiven/uptime-conference-2022/README.md

 - James Arlen, Chief Information Security Officer at Aiven
 - Josep Prat, Open Source Engineering Manager at Aiven
 - Ana Vasiliuk, Community Manager at Aiven

+**Code of Conduct**

+Uptime is an inclusive and harassment-free conference.
+We encourage all participants of the event to review our Code of Conduct.

+**Questions?
+Please send them to hello@uptime.aiven.io.**